Explore the Extracellular Matrix using a Biocolor Kit

 What is the Extracellular Matrix (ECM) ?

-The ECM has been likened to a non-cellular ‘glue’ that binds cells together in connective tissues.
+The ECM has been likened to a ‘glue’ that binds cells together in connective tissues.

 What is the ECM composed of?